dicchyantgurung/Identifying-undervalued-vs-overvalued-houses-in-King-County-Seattle/README.md

 We can see from the colormap that there are some highly correlated pairs.
 The correlation ranges from -1 to 1.
 1 being 100% linearly related and -1 being 100% inversely related.
 It is common practise to consider any pairs greater than .7 to be highly correlated.
 This can be easily removed through some code.

-The resultant heatmap show a better independence among the predictors.
+The resultant heatmap shows a better independence among the predictors.

 ![Correlation Matrix_3](https://github.com/dicchyant84/Module_2-Final-Project/blob/main/Graphs/corr3.png)